How I Keep Grocery Costs at $125 a Month

 My parents are also very generous.
 We are farmers and we also raise livestock, which we then harvest about once a year.
 This is how I get my beef and pork.

 In exchange for helping on the farm, my parents provide these meats to my brother and I free of charge.
 The only meats I have to pay for out-of-pocket are chicken from Zaycon and seafood.
 This is why I don’t eat chicken or seafood as often as red meat.

 I do have to supplement my meats occasionally by buying things like bacon.
 I save on bacon by only buying when it’s at its rock-bottom price at the grocery store or ordering it in bulk from Zaycon.
 When I get my chicken and bacon from Zaycon, I freeze the majority of it in vacuum sealed bags so it lasts a long time.

-I do have to admit that I will have to increase my grocery budget at some point.
-When I started this journey to get out of debt, I had a stocked pantry and freezer.
+At some point, I will probably have to increase my grocery budget.
+When I started this journey to get out of debt, I had a stocked pantry and freezer thanks to using coupons.

 What are some of the ways you eat on the cheap?